 If you have had someone in your life who suffers from addiction you know how frustrating it can be trying to convince them to seek help before they want it.
 People who struggle with addiction tend to act out of character, and usually don’t see their use as problematic.
 They are typically either in denial about their addiction, or too far into it to have a desire to change at all.
 No matter the reason, it is easy to feel helpless when wanting to help someone into rehab when they feel against it or like they may not need it.
-Therefore it is important that we are educated on the different programs and Alcohol and Drug Rehab Centers available when trying to convince some to seek the help they need.
+Therefore it is important that we are educated on the different programs and residential treatment center near me available when trying to convince some to seek the help they need.
+This article will tell you the top 5 tips to convince someone to go to rehab.

 When trying to convince someone to go to rehab, you should approach the situation out of kindness and compassion.
 It is important to avoid expressing negative emotions such as anger or frustration.
 Using warm and understanding language will show that you care and are trying to provide help rather than pass judgement on them.
 Start by trying to have a conversation with the person about their drug use.
 Explain to them the risks they are taking and the fears you have about their well-being.
 Hearing the concern of a loved one and recognizing how drugs or alcohol are affecting their life (and in most cases how their use is affecting yours) may be just what they need to hear to seek help.